Honey-Do Squad mascotHoney-DoSquadMy List

 How much material do I need?

-Pick your wall material above — concrete block (small, standard, or large face), poured concrete, timber, or natural stone — then enter length and height.
+Pick your wall material above — concrete block (small, standard, or large), poured concrete, timber, or natural stone — then enter length and height.
 The calculator switches its math to match: block and cap counts, cubic yards of concrete, 6×6 timbers, or tons of stone, plus base gravel for all of them.

 What size are retaining wall blocks?